sateffen/disuware/docs/run-config-json.md

 The run-config.json is the basic configuration for the process disuware should start.
 It is used for the `disuware run` command.

-Of cause you can choose any other name for the file as well, but it has to be in JSON format.
+Of cause, you can choose any other name for the file as well, but it has to be in JSON format.

 You find a JSON-schema in *src/schemas/disuwarerunconfig.json*, so you can validate